erroronline1/caro/readme.md

     * [pricelist import](#importing-vendor-pricelists) @ 100MB consumes about 2.3GB of memory
 * php.ini upload_max_filesize & post_max_size / applicationhost.config | web.config for IIS according to your expected filesize for e.g. sharepoint- and CSV-files ~350MB.
 * php.ini max_input_time -1 for large file uploads to share with max_execution_time, depending on your expected connection speed.
-* php.ini max_execution_time / fastCGI timeout (iis) ~ 900 (15min) for [CSV processing](#csv-processor) may take a while depending on your data amount, depending on your filters though.
+* php.ini max_execution_time / fastCGI timeout (iis) ~ 300 (5min) for [CSV processing](#csv-processor) may take a while depending on your data amount, depending on your filters though.
-    * pricelist import @ 220k rows takes about 1 minute to import and process on Uniform Server, 2 minutes on SQL Server
+    * pricelist import @ 220k rows takes about 1 minute to import and process on Uniform Server, 1 minute on SQL Server
-    * pricelist import @ 660k rows currently takes about 4 minutes to import and process on Uniform Server, 10 minutes on SQL Server
+    * pricelist import @ 660k rows currently takes about 2 minutes to import and process on Uniform Server, 3 minutes on SQL Server
 * php.ini session.cookie_httponly = 1, session.cookie_secure = 1, session.use_strict_mode = 1
 * php.ini enable extensions:
     * gd